 Domestic power equipment.
-Power saws, drills, grinders, lawn and garden tools and other domestic power equipment intended for use in residential areas by a home-owner.
+Power saws, drills, grinders, lawn mowers, string trimmers, electric leaf blowers, and garden tools and other domestic power equipment intended for use in residential areas by a home-ownerhomeowner.

 Emergency.
 Any occurrence or set of circumstances involving actual or imminent physical trauma or property damage which demands immediate action.